 The General Fund is the chief operating fund for the Commonwealth, used to account for all financial resources, except those required to be accounted for in another fund, such as the SWMRF.
 By law, the Department of Finance, headed by the Secretary of Finance, is responsible for establishing and maintaining the books of accounts of the Commonwealth; and disbursing funds pursuant to authority of law.
-The Department of Finance is also responsible for, among other things, collecting and depositing all locally raised revenues from any source - such as taxes, custom duties, excise tax1 revenues, license fees and payment for services - into the General Fund, which is appropriated by the Legislature every fiscal year,2 per the Planning and Budgeting Act of 1983.
-The General Fund is only available for payroll for DPW solid waste management personnel on Saipan, Tinian, and Rota.
+The Department of Finance is also responsible for, among other things, collecting and depositing all locally raised revenues from any source, such as taxes, custom duties, excise $\tan^1$ revenues, license fees and payment for services.
+These all go into the General Fund, which is appropriated by the Legislature every fiscal year, per the Planning and Budgeting Act of 1983.